NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-3-visualising-workflows.md

 ![](images/rulegraph.svg)

 This looks simple enough, the output from the rule `convert_to_upper_case` will be used as input to the rule `concatenate_files`.

 For a more typical bioinformatics project it can look something like this when you include all the rules from processing of the raw data to generating figures for the paper.

 ![](images/rulegraph_complex.svg)

-While saying that it's easy to read might be a bit of a stretch, it definitely gives you a better overview of the project than you would have without a WMS.
+While saying that it's easy to read might be a bit of a stretch, it definitely gives you a better overview of the project than you would have without a WfMS.

 The second type of graph is based on the jobs, and looks like this for our little workflow (use `--dag` instead of `--rulegraph`).